MaiGroenlund/GettingAndCleaningData/CodeBook.md

 #### Raw data

-The raw data can be obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data can be obtained from: <br>
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The description of the raw data is found here: